Going Beyond Talk Therapy

 Creating Meaningful Connections

 Often, youth who are experiencing difficulties in many aspects of their lives need more than just one type of support and communication to grow and thrive.
 That’s where we come in.
-By coordinating life-coaching and mentorship outside the walls of Cherry Creek Psychotherapy, we’re able to lead by example and teach our members the core values and skills they need to navigate life successfully.
+By coordinating life-coaching and mentorship outside the walls of Cherry Creek Collective for Mental Health, we’re able to lead by example and teach our members the core values and skills they need to navigate life successfully.

 Additional activities might be specifically targeted tasks or “to-do” lists to help our clients gain momentum or form new habits/routines.